Skip to content

 • Guessing rule: the team guesses whose desk it is.

-Desk Detective works because it reveals context without forcing confession.
+It reveals context without forcing a confession.
 A mug says enough.
-A home-office tour says too much.
+A full home-office tour says far too much.

 7. Rose Thorn Bud